 When talking about the aspect of faith, the most important thing is the practical knowledge of how it works.
 The Bible teaches that true “faith” is always united with good works in the life of the believers.
 “For as the body without the spirit is dead, so faith without works is dead also” (James 2:26).

 Intellectual acceptance and doctrinal belief, may exist without good works, but not living faith, which cooperates with God’s plan for man’s restoration.
-Even demons believe that God exists but they don’t obey Him (v.
-19).
-Genuine faith will find expression in unselfish deeds, for it begets a desire to serve God and men.
-Thus, it was with Christ and thus it will be with all who follow His example.
+Even demons believe that God exists but they don’t obey Him (James 2: 19).
+Genuine trust will find expression in unselfish acts, for it has a desire to serve God and men.
+This is how it was with Christ and it will be with all who follow in His steps.

 Paul clarifies, “For we are His workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them” (Ephesians 2:10).
 And he adds, “In all things shewing thyself a pattern of good works: in doctrine shewing uncorruptness, gravity, [and] sincerity” (Titus 2:7 also 2 Timothy 3:17; 1 Timothy 6:18).

 In His service,